usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Made changes in the product.js file in the columns section
 - The application runs successfully (exception shown but it was ignored)
 - Commited to github

+0229 --- part 3 ---

+- Created an Upsert.cs for products
+- Added code from the Assignment 2 folder
+- Created an account with tiny.cloud
+- Copy and pasted the code from tiny.cloud
+- Added the info into the script tag under Upsert.cshtml
+- Ran the applciation I have getting an exception error.